matos-hayrapetyan/gallery-images/readme.txt

 * After creating your next step is to manage Custom Option
 * Gallery Name: Give a name
 * Select View: Choose among 7 incredible views to complete
-* Displaying Content: Select how to separate the gallery
+* Displaying Content: Select how to separate
-* Ratings:Rate your gallery images/videos then activate Like/Dislike or Heart button
+* Ratings: Rate your images/videos then activate Like/Dislike or Heart button

 Usage: